 Study Description

-Device placement will be administered during a previously planned procedure that is otherwise needed by the study subject.
-Study assessments for the objectives will be collected by radiographic examination to determine length of intestinal lengthening and assessment of safety and clinical improvement until the device is removed or passes out of the intestine naturally.
-The surgeon shall also review ultrasounds and complete blood counts daily for 7 days post-operatively and weekly post-7 days until device passage or removal to assess for intussusception or infection.
-Follow up will continue 30 days after the device is removed or naturally passed by the subject.
-Subjects may or may not be discharged from the hospital while participating in the study, and investigators may recommend that a subject stay in-patient for the entire length of study, depending on subject health
+Device placement will be administered during a standalone procedure or a previously planned procedure that is otherwise needed by the study subject.
+Subjects may receive up to 2 devices at one time and/or have multiple procedures over time based on clinical necessity Study objectives will be monitored by reviewing patient nutrition, weight, and stool assessment data.
+The study device will also monitored by radiographic examination to confirm location of the device and assess the safety and probable benefit of distraction enterogenesis until the device is removed or passes out of the intestine naturally.
+Patients will be followed while the study device is in situ and at 3 and 6 months post device passing or removal.
+Subjects may or may not be discharged from the hospital while participating in the study, and investigators may recommend that a subject stay in-patient for a portion or the entire length of study, depending on subject health.

 Connect with a study center